Skip to main content

 Ngā Hua / Outcomes

-Grants are made to organisations and individuals whose requests show how they will achieve and measure the outcomes and benefits for New Zealand communities of their projects or overseas travel.
+Grants are made to organisations whose requests show how they will achieve and measure the outcomes and benefits for New Zealand communities of their projects.

 Ngā kaupapa kāore e tautokona ā-pūtea / What we don't fund